-Appointed officials and Employees found to be in violation may be subject to disciplinary action in accordance with established procedures.
-Officials will be referred to the TOM Board for disciplinary action.
+Appointed officials and employees found to be in violation may be subject to disciplinary action in accordance with established procedures.
+Officials will be referred to the Town of Montgomery Town Board for disciplinary action.
 Employees will be referred to the TOMIDA Board for disciplinary action.

 10. Commitment to Continuous Improvement

-Appointed officials and Officials shall seek opportunities to improve their knowledge, skills, and ethical awareness, keeping abreast of best practices in governance and public administration.
+Appointed officials and employees shall seek opportunities to improve their knowledge, skills, and ethical awareness, keeping abreast of best practices in governance and public administration.

-By adhering to this Code of Conduct, appointed TOMIDA officials and Employees affirm their dedication to ethical leadership and the highest ideals of public service.
+By adhering to this Code of Conduct, appointed TOMIDA officials and employees affirm their dedication to ethical leadership and the highest ideals of public service.

 Body Copy